Oblivious transfer based on single-qubit rotations: The protocol

-In this section we present the protocol that achieves oblivious transfer of a bit-string message from Alice to Bob.
+In this section, we present the protocol that achieves oblivious transfer of a bit-string message from Alice to Bob.
 The scheme uses hash functions which allow to certify if after the opening phase Bob got the message or not.
 A hash function produces a {\it digest} of a message -- a string of smaller size -- such that: (i) the probability of generating at random strings with the same hash value is negligible; (ii) the hash values are almost uniformly distributed over the set of all possible digests.

-Our protocol is based on the public key crypto system~\cite{nik:08}, and can be briefly summarized as follows.
-Given a reference, so-called computational, basis $\beta_0 = \{ \ket 0, \ket 1\}$, Alice first encodes each bit $m_i$ of the message $m = m_1\ldots m_k$ into the state $\ket{m_i}$ of the corresponding qubit.
+Our protocol is based on the public-key cryptosystem~\cite{nik:08}, and can be briefly summarised as follows (for more details, see~\ref{sec:appendix}).
+Given a reference, so-called computational basis $\beta_0 = \{ \ket 0, \ket 1\}$, Alice first encodes each bit $m_i$ of the message (a string of bits) $\mathbf{m} = m_1\ldots m_k$ into the state $\ket{m_i}$ of the corresponding qubit.
 Then, she randomly chooses a bit value $a$, and for each $m_i$ a rotation angle $\varphi_i$ (taken from a given set of angles $\Phi$), and rotates $\ket{m_i}$ by $(-1)^a\varphi_i$.
-Finalizing the transferring phase, she sends the qubits to Bob.
+Finalising the transferring phase, she sends the qubits to Bob.
 Note that for each qubit $i$ the encoding quantum states